iankils/IW-L2.1-DOMManipulation/README.md

-In this lesson, you will apply the JavaScript you have been reviewing and strengthening in the start of Unit 2 to the context of a webpage.
+In this lesson, you will apply the JavaScript you have been reviewing and strengthening to the context of a webpage.

 As written, this lesson occurs entirely in JavaScript - the starting and ending HTML and CSS files are identical.
 This is intentional, to both focus on one single file, and illustrate the potential JavaScript has to make a webpage come to life.
 However, if you need support reviewing any of the earlier content, feel free to modify the starter code.